timholds/Graph-Embeddings/README.md

 ## Dependencies and documentation

+TODO
+*This is all being changed in this branch, which is porting to Python and NEO4J*

 ### Database
 [JanusGraph](http://janusgraph.org/) with an [HBase](https://hbase.apache.org/) backend running in [Docker](https://www.docker.com/).
 The data, all currently in JSON, is parsed and decoded to Scala classes with [circe-fs2](https://github.com/circe/circe-fs2).